brentwpeterson/server-utilities/README.md

 - This is used for scripts that are not tied to a particular server install

 # amazon
+- Add PHP 5.6 and Percona 5.6 for @kalenjordan
 - Scripts for misc utilities
 - Setup a PHP5.4 and MySQL 5.5 server from the standard AMI
 - Setup a PHP5.4 and Percona 5.6 server